volumio/volumio-plugins/plugins/music_service/pandora/Readme.md

 Much was changed for version 2.0.x.

+* Much cleaner codebase.
+I now have a better sense of how Promises really work.
+I was sort of winging it before for version 1.0.0.
 * Tracks actually load up in the Volumio queue now and you can hop around and pick the ones you want.
 The queue management was actually a bit tricky for me to iron out, but it should be working just fine now.
 * Undesired bands/artists can be filtered by entering a percent (%) delimited string in the configuration, i.e. Megadeath%Abba%Korn
-* Much cleaner codebase.
-I now have a better sense of how Promises really work.
-I was sort of winging it before for version 1.0.0.
 * No more volatile state.
-My plugin was updating the state every second.
-It really was difficult to see what was going on with all that log garbage.
+The 1.0.0 plugin was updating the state every second.
+It really was difficult to see what was going on with the constant barrage of state update log messages.
+* Tracks downloaded from Pandora only work for about an hour.
+Their lifetime is now checked in the background and they are deleted in a sane fashion in case the user does not listen to them in time.

 ## Issues